roopchandsai/rcs/README.md

 Copyright (c) 2022 Roop Chand Sai.

-All these are not shared to anyone and only belongs to the owner.
+All these are not shared to anyone and only belongs to the owner alone.
 Please don't copy or share these.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS COPYRIGHTED AND BELONGS TO OWNER ALONE.
+THE SOFTWARE IS COPYRIGHTED AND BELONGS TO THE OWNER ALONE.